 Does an eSIM work well in the Central African Republic?

-Yes, especially in Bangui and major cities, where there is sufficient 3G and 4G coverage for maps, messaging, and social media.
+Yes, especially in Bangui and the main cities, where there is sufficient 3G and 4G coverage for maps, messaging, and social media.
 In rural or jungle areas, the signal drops, as with any local operator.
 The eSIM connects to the best available network at each point in the country.

 What operators does the eSIM use in the Central African Republic?